Miracle Mineral Supplement: Judgments

 In May 2020, Australia's Therapeutic Goods Administration fined MMS Australia, a chapter of the Genesis II Church, A$151,000 for over multiple advertising offenses.

 Usage in Cameroon and Uganda

 Cameroon

-In a 2018 study by Enno Freye of the Heinrich Heine University in Düsseldorf, Germany, chlorine dioxide was tested on 500 malarial patients in Cameroon, finding that it was "a promising new approach in malaria treatment".
+A since-retracted 2018 study by Enno Freye of the Heinrich Heine University in Düsseldorf, Germany, claimed that chlorine dioxide was tested on 500 malarial patients in Cameroon, and asserted that it was "a promising new approach in malaria treatment".
 As reported in May 2019, The Guardian newspaper contacted the university, and was told that the study had been reviewed and found to be "scientifically worthless, contradictory, and in part ethically problematic"; Freye was stripped of his title of Apl-Professor of the faculty on grounds that he had "severely damaged the respectability and trust this title requires", and was terminated from the university.
 In August 2019 the study was retracted by the journal which had published it because the editors concluded after a complaint and investigation revealed that the study had never actually been conducted.